epsilonrt/gxPL/doc/doc02-configurable-services.md

 configuration data is in.

-An xPL configuration item (all called a "configurable") has a unique name within each service.
+An xPL configuration item (all called a "configurable") has a unique name within each device.
 It can be set as a mandatory configuration item that can only set set once (rarely used), a mandatory configuration item that can be later reconfigured or an optional configuration item that can be filled in or left blank and later reconfigured.